 You can book 21 Days Package at Holiday Inn Stay which is right beside our facility within walking distance.

 Dr. Bukhari MD and a board certified practicing physician in medicine.

-He moved to the USA after finishing medical school and became part of the research team at the University of Chicago and then Northwestern University.
+After finishing medical school he became part of the research team at the University of Chicago and then Northwestern University.

 Step 1 consists of a single-day, eight hour, computer-based multiple choice question test divided into seven sections and totaling up to 280 questions.
 Each section has an allotted hour with an average of one minute and thirty seconds to answer each question.
 Test takers are allowed 45 minutes total for personal breaks during the duration of the test should they need it.
 If a student finishes any section before their allotted time, they can add that time to their personal break time instead.

 It is important to prepare for the test by bringing soft foam earplugs into the examination room.
 Possession of bags, electronics, phones, and jackets is not permitted.
 Ensure you clarify the exam room instructions with the monitor before entering.

 The Step 1 is an important part of the medical licensing process, testing a student’s knowledge in seven areas of medicine.

 Topics covered on the exam include Cardiovascular, Respiratory, Renal, Reproductive, Gastrointestinal, Endocrine, Hem/Onc, Musculoskeletal & Connective tissue, Dermatology, Neurology, Psychiatry, General Pathology, Pharmacology, Biochemistry, Microbiology, Immunology, Histology and Embryology.